Published by Carl Hedinger. Last Updated on November 6, 2023.

 Toxaway Falls

-Toxaway Falls is a 150-foot waterfall with a cool history.
-Nearby Lake Toxaway had a dam that collapsed in 1916, causing 5-billion gallons of water to rush down.
+Toxaway Falls is a 150-foot waterfall with a remarkable history.
+Nearby Lake Toxaway had a dam that collapsed in 1916, causing 5 billion gallons of water to rush down.

 The dam was eventually rebuilt in 1960.

-There’s a small area to pull over but be careful when doing so.
+Thereโs a small area to pull over, but be careful.
 Toxaway Falls is in a busy section of the Waterfall Byway.

 Read More: 25+ Great Lakes in North Carolina (+ Our Top 5 Picks)